retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 ``SankeyStep`` - as it will help to highlight the positive events.

 Another way to set positive events is to pass a custom function in ``func``.
-For example, assume we need to mark each ``target`` in a trajectory, not just the first one:
+For example, assume we need to label each target in a trajectory, not just the first one:

 .. code-block:: python